 With a little help from his daughter, Washington announced at the Under Armour All-America Game that he would be committing to the University of Georgia.
 Washington had previously signed his National Letter of Intent, making him an official Dawg for the 2020 college football season.

 This article was originally published December 17, 2019.
-It was updated following Washington’s live commitment on January 3.
+It was updated following Washington’s live commitment.